-A PCN does not create a criminal record and we may choose to issue a PCN without first issuing a warning.
+A PCN does not create a criminal record and the Service may choose to issue a PCN without first issuing a warning.

-When we seize goods, we will give an appropriate receipt to the person from who they are taken
+When the Service seize goods, the Service will give an appropriate receipt to the person from who they are taken

-On some occasions, we may ask the person to voluntarily surrender the goods.
+On some occasions, the Service may ask the person to voluntarily surrender the goods.

-Some legislation allows us to apply to the court to seek forfeiture of goods, either in conjunction with a prosecution, or separately.
+Some legislation permits officers to apply to the court to seek forfeiture of goods, either in conjunction with a prosecution, or separately.

-j.
-Undertakings and Injunctive action under the Enterprise Act
+- Undertakings and Injunctive action under The Enterprise Act 2002

-The range of actions under this legislation include the following:
+The range of actions under this legislation includes the following:

 Where there is a requirement for a business to be licensed by a local authority (e.g. Licensing Act) or other body, a review of the licence or permit may be sought where the activities or fitness of the licence holder is in question.

-Where the non compliance under investigation amounts to anti-social behaviour, then, following liaison with the relevant partners, where applicable, an appropriate order may be sought to stop the activity.
+Where the non compliance under investigation amounts to anti-social behaviour, then, following liaison with the relevant partners, an appropriate order may be sought to stop the activity.

-Under the Animal Welfare Act 2006, if a veterinary surgeon certifies that ‘protected animals’ are suffering or are likely to suffer if their circumstances do not change, we will consider taking them into possession and applying for Orders for re-imbursement of expenses incurred and subsequent disposal
+Under the Animal Welfare Act 2006, if a veterinary surgeon certifies that ‘protected animals’ are suffering or are likely to suffer if their circumstances do not change, the Service will consider taking them into possession and applying for Orders for re-imbursement of expenses incurred and subsequent disposal.

-A prosecution will only be undertaken when the evidence passes the ‘Evidential Test’ and when it is in the public interest to do so – we will have regard to the Crown Prosecution Service Code of Practice.
+A prosecution will only be undertaken when the evidence passes the ‘Evidential Test’ and when it is in the public interest to do so – the Service will have regard to the Crown Prosecution Service Code of Practice.

 Where it is necessary to carry out a full investigation, the case will be progressed without undue delay.
 All investigations into alleged breaches of legislation will be conducted in compliance with statutory powers and all other relevant legislation (and relevant Codes of Practice), including the requirements of: